lordofwizard/mcserver/README.md

 ## Access Server Files
 If you want to access your server files, go to `Open Editor` on the top right.
-- Once you there, if you don't see any folders on the left side, you can `Open Folder` and pick `Minecraft-Cloud-Shell` and go to `server` to view and modify anything inside.
+- Once you there, if you don't see any folders on the left side, you can `Open Folder` and pick `mcserver` and go to `server` to view and modify anything inside.
 - If you made any changes on your server, restart your server.
 After you restarted your server, all the changes are saved into your server.